Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 10. Less Swelling

-Patients often report less post-operative swelling in DHI due to the minimally invasive approach in the recipient zone.
+Patients report less post-operative swelling in DHI due to the minimally invasive approach in the recipient zone.
 DHI patients return to non-strenuous work activities 1–2 days earlier on average than FUE patients due to reduced hair transplant swelling and crusting in the recipient area.

 What Are the Advantages of FUE over DHI?